forcedotcom/cli/releasenotes/sf/README.md

 ## 1.68.2 (March 8, 2023) [stable-rc]

-ANNOUNCEMENT: Be sure to read [this pinned issue](https://github.com/forcedotcom/cli/issues/1970) that describes a breaking change in the JSON output of `sf config set --json` and `sf config unset --json` that we plan to release soon.

 These changes are in the Salesforce CLI release candidate.
 We plan to include these changes in next week's official release.
 This list isn't final and is subject to change.

 * NEW: We've made it easier for you to develop secure code by adding [Salesforce Code Analyzer](https://forcedotcom.github.io/sfdx-scanner/) as a "just-in-time" plugin.
 Simply type one of the commands, such as `sf scanner run`, and if the plugin isn't already installed, Salesforce CLI automatically installs the latest version.
 Then use the `sf scanner` commands to detect quality issues and security vulnerabilities in your code.
 As always, run a command with `--help` to see more information.
 And be sure to check the [prerequisites page](https://forcedotcom.github.io/sfdx-scanner/en/v3.x/getting-started/prerequisites/).